-Pharmacy medicines include antibiotic eye drops for eye infections and in some cases, emergency contraception.
+Pharmacy medicines include eye drops and nasal sprays for allergies and emergency contraception.

-These medicines can only be prescribed by a doctor, dentist or other qualified medical professional.
-Appropriately trained physiotherapists and podiatrists can prescribe medicines such as pain relief to their patients.
+These medicines can only be prescribed by a doctor, dentist or other qualified health professional.
+Appropriately trained physiotherapists and podiatrists can prescribe medications such as pain relief for their patients.

 The prescription is either taken to the pharmacy, or for repeat prescriptions, some GP surgeries have arrangements to have them collected by the pharmacy.

 Examples of prescription-only medicines include antibiotics and blood pressure medications.

 Sometimes medicines can have two names - a brand name and a generic name.

 Brand named medicines tend to be prescribed when they are newer and only made by one company which has researched and developed it.
 After a period of time, patents on medicines run out, and other manufacturers can then make the same medicine to the same formula.
 At that stage, other companies can also sell them by the generic name, and then typically there's a drop in price.